pablobacho/esp32-manager/README.md

 If you find a bug, improve documentation, add a feature, or anything else, I encourage you to open an issue and/or make a pull request.

-When implementing features, please follow [Espressif IoT Development Framework Style Guide](https://docs.espressif.com/projects/esp-idf/en/latest/contribute/style-guide.html) and their [Documenting Code Guide](https://docs.espressif.com/projects/esp-idf/en/latest/contribute/documenting-code.html)
+When contributing, please follow [Espressif IoT Development Framework Style Guide](https://docs.espressif.com/projects/esp-idf/en/latest/contribute/style-guide.html) and their [Documenting Code Guide](https://docs.espressif.com/projects/esp-idf/en/latest/contribute/documenting-code.html)

 Licensed under the MIT License.